Crown Trade Paint Review

 These two products don’t get enough of a mention in my opinion.
 Opacity isn’t a strong point, so it isn’t the best choice for previously stained timber, but on bare timber it looks amazing.
 The all-purpose woodstain penetrates deep into the timber and brings out the grain.
 Translucent woodstain is the finish coat for exterior work.
 The finish is rich and lasts for years.

-I thought I’d give Macpherson as it is owned by the same company as Crown, made in the same factory and often sold side by side.
+I thought I’d give Macpherson a mention as it is owned by the same company as Crown, made in the same factory and often sold side by side.
 Think of Crown as the premium brand, and Macpherson the budget.
 Expect to pay less but the products to not perform quite as well as it’s Crown Trade counterparts.
-There are still some brilliant products to look out for, Macpherson Eclipse is one which is awesome ceiling paint.
+There are still some brilliant products to look out for, Macpherson Eclipse is one which is awesome ceiling paint and the durable matt emulsion is fantastic.

 Crown Trade Paint review, product guide and the best place to buy Crown Paints